SalishSeaCast/SOG-Bloomcast-Ensemble/docs/Development.rst

     (bloomcast)$ conda install matplotlib pyyaml requests sphinx (bloomcast)$ pip install arrow beautifulsoup4 cliff mako sphinx-bootstrap-theme

-Install the :ref:`SOG_CommandProcessor-section` and bloomcast as editable packages so that changes in files within those packages are immediately reflected in the installation environment.
+Install the `SOG Command Processor`_ and bloomcast as editable packages so that changes in files within those packages are immediately reflected in the installation environment.
 Assuming that the :kbd:`SOG` and :kbd:`SoG-bloomcast` repos have been cloned into a :file:`SOG-projects/` directory in your workspace, the installation commands are: